 • Recommissioned, 1 July 1939, CDR.
 R.S.
 Haggart in command

-• During World War II Pyro was assigned to the Asiatic-Pacific Theater and was at Pearl Harbor on 7 December 1941
+• During World War II USS Pyro was assigned to the Asiatic-Pacific Theater and was at Pearl Harbor on 7 December 1941

 • Decommissioned, 12 June 1946, at Seattle, WA.